jeanluc-w/golang-auth-api/README.md

 # Starting Golang Locally

 ## macOS/Linux:
-Simply run `go run cmd/server` to start up the server.
+Simply run `go run cmd/main` to start up the server.

-## Windows (Command Prompt):
+## Windows:
-If running into the Windows security popup, simply run `go build cmd/server && server.exe` so it will always run in the same folder, preventing the popup from repeated uses of running the program.
-Otherwise, `go run cmd/server` works as well
+If running into the Windows security popup, simply run `go build cmd/main && main.exe` so it will always run in the same folder, preventing the popup from repeated uses of running the program.
+Otherwise, `go run cmd/main` works as well but you'll get the "do you trust this program"